 Conveniently situated between downtown LA and the Pacific Coast, it is 'technically' a smaller city with less than 50,000 full-time residents.
 However, there are also many visitors year round who mainly come to see the sights and soak-up some sunshine.
 This is certainly not surprising seeing that the temperature here rarely drops below 43°F or rises above 86°F throughout the whole year.

-Average Rent in Culver City, CA
+Tips for renting in Culver City, CA

 Living in Culver City, CA